A two week winter road trip around the Scottish Highlands

 Overall I had one incredible trip from which I have memories which will last a lifetime.

-I got lucky with the weather during the first week, but took full advantage of the conditions, making sure I go into the mountains and hiked every day.
+I got lucky with the weather during the first week, but took full advantage of the conditions, making sure I got up into the mountains and hiked every day.

 It goes to show that Scotland can be a destination for all seasons and that you don’t need to hibernate and become a recluse during the darker and colder months on the year.